peoplespete/FoodDump/README.md

 Additional Resources
 --------------------
 This app was built using HAML, SASS, JS, and a Ruby on Rails back end.
-Recipe information provided by [Yummly](https://developer.yummly.com/).
+Recipe and ingredient information provided by [Yummly](https://developer.yummly.com/) and [Food Essentials](http://developer.foodessentials.com/).

 ![alt tag](/app/assets/images/digestive_system.png)